Verrucae

 Causes of Verrucae

 Verrucae are spread through skin to skin contact or indirect via contact with contaminated surfaces such as showers, swimming pools or changing rooms.
+Verrucae and warts are caused by a type of virus, known as the human papilloma virus.

-Treatment for Verrucae
+Treatments for Verrucae

-To prevent verrucae, always wear socks, sandals or flip flops in communal areas if you can.
+To prevent verrucae, always wear socks, sandals or flip flops in a communal areas if you can.
 To treat a verruca, there are over the counter applications of wart treatment products you can purchase.
 Please read the instructions very carefully before using these products.

 Over the counter treatments are NOT suitable for diabetics, people with poor circulation or immune-compromised as they could cause non-healing wounds.
 Seek professional advice.